Adron/cobra-cli-samples/README.md

 `<cli> config -h` provides the following documentation for using this CLI App.

 ```
-Available Commands:
+Available Commands:  (See examples below for syntax.)
   add         The 'add' subcommand will add a passed in key value pair to the application configuration file.
   delete      The 'delete' subcommand removes a key value pair from the configuration file.
   update      The 'update' subcommand will update a passed in key value pair for an existing set of data to the application configuration file.
   view        The 'view' subcommand will provide a list of keys and a map of the values.